 Interviewer：Garage Sumida is one strategy for enhancing your company’s corporate value.
 How do you think Hamano Products will change in the future?

 Hamano：For example, ryotei (traditional Japanese restaurants) are long-established shops that are adapting to change the way they have always done business.
 Likewise, we will change with time and adapt to the society.
 We are looking at collaborating with international institutions also.

 Hamano Products Co., Ltd.

-Business activities: Sheet metal/frame/housing design, various kinds of assembly processing, precision sheet metal processing/laser processing, metal press mold production, metal press processing, cutting/machine processing, complex machining, development/design, prototype production
+Business activities: Sheet metal/frame/housing design, assemble processing, precision sheet metal processing/laser processing, metal press mold production, metal press processing, cutting/machine processing, complex machining, development/design, prototype production

 Established: September 1978